pierrechevalier83/pierrechevalier83.github.io/src/code.md

 ## Code

-Like speech, code is the expression of ideas.
+Like speech, code is the expression of ideas.<br/>
-Like speech, code can trigger actions.
+Like speech, code can trigger actions.<br/>
-Like speech, code can be beautiful.
+Like speech, code can be beautiful.<br/>
 Like speech, code must be free.

 Because code **is** speech.